najla-silmi/minimal-gain-plugin/README.md

 # Using the Minimal Gain Plugin

 ## What it is
 The Minimal Gain Plugin provides an introduction to the effects of gain, specifically on soft clip saturation.
-As the same suggests, it includes a basic UI with three controls:
+As the name suggests, it includes a basic UI with three controls:
 1. Input gain
 2. Normalized soft clip saturation, a common type of gradual saturation.
 3. Output gain <br>